robisim74/qwik-speak/docs/translate.md

 $translate<Translation>('home.obj')
 ```

-Finally, it is possible to set arrays and objects directly as the default value:
+Finally, it is possible to set arrays and objects passing a _valid stringified_ default value:

 ```jsx
 $translate<string[]>('home.array@@["one","two","three"]')
 $translate<Translation>('home.obj@@{"one":"1","two":"2"}')
 ```
-and access by array position:
+You can also access by array position:
 ```jsx
 $translate('home.array.2@@three')
 ```

-> Make sure you are passing a valid stringified array or object as default value
+> To reduce complexity (arrays and objects are _inlined_ during build) it is recommended to use objects with _a depth not greater than 1_.
+For the same reason, `params` interpolation is not supported when you return an array or an object